2018 Holiday Guide: How To Keep Your Raw Fed Dog Safe And Happy

 If you’re curious what treat options you have while en route to your destination, consider a freeze-dried raw treat.
 Freeze-dried food can be kept at room temperature so you won’t have to worry about this food going bad.
 Keeping these treats on hand for a long day on the road is a good way to keep your pup entertained and rewarded without compromising their safety.

-Make a pledge for dog well-being this holiday & we’ll donate $1 to paws for change non-profit.
+YOU made a pledge for dog well-being this holiday, & we donated $1 to paws for change non-profit.
+Thank you!

 Tip #2: keep your dog away from holiday hazards

 The holidays present a unique challenge for pet parents trying to keep pups safe, warm, and happy.

 It’s easy to get distracted with all the things that the holidays bring: people, food, and activities.
 But where does your pup fit into this plan?
 With a little bit of thought, you can keep your dog happy and safe with ease: